 Business Analysis Platform

-The Pentaho Buiness Analysis Platform (BA Platform) is the core architecture and foundation of the Pentaho Open Business Analysis Suite.
+The Pentaho Business Analysis Platform (BA Platform) is the core architecture and foundation of the Pentaho Open Business Analysis Suite.
 The BA Platform is composed of the libraries and compiled code that provide execution framework and services associated with logging, auditing, security, scheduling, ETL, Web Services, attribute repository, and rules engine.
 See Business Analysis Server and Product.
-Not sure if we still use the Open Business Analysis Suite as a Product name???
-Paula

 Business Analysis Server

 The Business Analysis Server (BA Server) consists of the Pentaho Business Analysis Platform and the libraries that deliver end user analysis capabilities.
 The server runs inside a J2EE-compliant Application Server such as Apache, JBOSS AS, IBM WebSphere, WebLogic, and Oracle AS.
 The BA Server referred to in this document is your customized Pre-Configured Installation.
 See Product.